Jimbour Homestead: 20th century

 In 1906, the Closer Settlement Act was passed through the Parliament of Queensland.
 Steps were taken to compulsorily acquire Jimbour.
 By 1910, just 100 acre remained.
 Following the death of JT Bell in 1911, the contents of Jimbour House were auctioned in July 1912 and Lady Bell retired to Brisbane.
 Through the remainder of the decade the house was occupied by Messrs Thomas and Ryder of Jimbour Station, although they did not acquire title to the house site.
-In the early 1920s the house on its 100 acre was sold by order of the mortgagee, the Queensland National Bank, with title transferred in October 1922 to Charles Whippell.
+In the early 1920s the house on its 100 acre was sold by order of the mortgagee, the Queensland National Bank, with title transferred in October 1922 to Charles Wippell.

-The association of the Russell family with Jimbour House commenced in the 1923 when Roma pastoralist Wilfred Adams Russell purchased the property from Whippell.
+The association of the Russell family with Jimbour House commenced in the 1923 when Roma pastoralist Wilfred Adams Russell purchased the property from Wippell.
 Title was transferred to Russell in January 1925.
 Russell was born in Queensland in 1874 and educated in New South Wales, where he later acquired pastoral and agricultural interests.
 In 1909, he acquired an interest in Dalmally Station near Roma and took up residence there in 1910.
 He further extended his pastoral interests with the acquisition of properties at Cunnamulla and Jimbour Station.

 At the time of Russell's purchase, Jimbour House was derelict, with several of the ceilings collapsed and only parts of the building habitable, and the gardens were a wilderness.
 From 1924 to 1925 Russell commenced a major programme of restoration and repair.
 Ceilings were replaced; a new kitchen was added behind the house, incorporating part of the former covered way between the 1870s house and the 1868 bluestone house; and the gardens were redesigned and extended by Brisbane landscape designer Harry Stokes.
 The bluestone building was badly damaged and parts of the upper floor had crumbled so it was decided to salvage the ground floor as a single storey building and use this as men's quarters.
 Russell and his wife strived to discover and collect the original furniture where possible.